okx/okexchain-docs/docs/delegators/delegators-guide-cli.md

 This is the most secure option, but comes with relatively high resource requirements.
 In order to run your own full-node, you need good bandwidth and at least 1TB of disk space.

-You will find the tutorial on how to install `exchaind` [here](https://okc-docs.readthedocs.io/en/latest/getting-start/install-oec.html and the guide to run a full-node [here](https://okc-docs.readthedocs.io/en/latest/getting-start/join-oec-testnet.html).
+You will find the tutorial on how to install `exchaind` [here](https://www.okx.com/cn/okc/docs/dev/docs/getting-start/install-okc.html) and the guide to run a full-node [here](https://www.okx.com/cn/okc/docs/dev/docs/getting-start/join-okc-testnet.html).

 ### Connecting to a Remote Full-Node

 If you do not want or cannot run your own node, you can connect to someone else’s full-node.
 You should pick an operator you trust, because a malicious operator could return incorrect query results or censor your transactions.
 However, they will never be able to steal your funds, as your private keys are stored locally on your computer or hardware wallet.
 Possible options of full-node operators include validators, wallet providers or exchanges.

-In order to connect to the full-node, you will need an address of the following form: `https://35.176.62.211:26657` (*Note: This is a placeholder*).
+In order to connect to the full-node, you will need an address of the following form: `https://exchaintmrpc.okex.org` (*Note: This is a placeholder*).
 This address has to be communicated by the full-node operator you choose to trust.
 You will use this address in the [following section](#setting-up-exchaincli).

 ## Setting Up `exchaincli`

-**Before setting up `exchaincli`, make sure you have set up a way to [access the OKC network](#accessing-the-oec-network)**
+**Before setting up `exchaincli`, make sure you have set up a way to [access the OKC network](#accessing-the-okc-network)**

 > _NOTE_:
 **Please check that you are always using the latest stable release of `exchaincli`**